elaforge/karya/doc/INSTALL.md

 - Install [haskell dependencies](#haskell-dependencies).

+- Run `tools/setup-empty`.
+Read it if you want, it's short.

 - Build shakefile: `bin/mkmk`

 - Build optimized binaries: `bin/mk binaries`.
 It will try to link to CoreMIDI on the mac and to JACK on linux.
-If for some reason you don't have either of those, you can run `bin/mk` with the `midi=stub` env var to link the stub MIDI driver, but now it will never produce any MIDI so what was the point?
+If for some reason you don't have either of those, you can run `midi=stub bin/mk` to link the stub MIDI driver, but now it will never produce any MIDI so what was the point?

 - On OS X, run `defaults write -g ApplePressAndHoldEnabled -bool false` to re-enable key repeats globally.
 Provided you want them to work sanely, and